Blog

 The Susan G. Komen Foundation also has excellent information about ways to donate and help support breast cancer research.
 Their "How to Help" tab offers fundraising opportunities for contributing to the cause and even ideas for starting your own fundraising campaigns.
 From pickleball tournaments to 3-day walks and race for the cure events, you are bound to find some way that you can donate to breast cancer research on their website.
 They also have a calendar where you can type in your zip code and see local events near you.
 Check out this excellent resource and show your support for breast cancer research.

 Regardless of age, ethnicity or health care needs, every woman can find a breast cancer resource that meets their needs.
 Women no longer have to wait six months for a simple breast exam or wonder how they will pay for a mammogram appointment.
 Clinics no longer have to worry about overworking their staff or struggling to see patients despite being at maximum capacity.
 By using our resources and educating women and providers across the state, we can continue to improve the early detection of breast cancer and decrease the death rate among women diagnosed with breast cancer.
-By helping women overcome their barriers, we can restore hope to the community and promote a healthier Arkansas.
+By helping women overcome their struggles, we can restore hope to the community and promote a healthier Arkansas.

 Download Free Tools and Resources